 Veganism has taken the world by storm.
 It is an ethical and environmentally conscious way of life that requires eating only a plant-based diet.
-Advocates of veganism claim it not only is great for the Earth, but the nutrients in the food can reduce your chances of nasty diseases, promote a healthy body weight, and boost your mood.
+Those who are advocates of veganism claim it is excellent for the Earth, but the nutrients in the food can reduce your chances of nasty diseases, promote a healthy body weight, and boost your mood.
 So, it’s no wonder that people want to explore veganism for their dogs too, but can dogs actually be vegan, like humans?
-There is a lot of controversy around the subject of vegan and vegetarian dogs which we will unpack in this article.
+There is a lot of controversy around the subject of vegan and vegetarian dogs, which we will unpack in this article.

 However, for dogs to eat a diet completely devoid of proteins and fats from animal sources, is potentially dangerous.
-Animal proteins, elastin, collagen, and keratin are all impossible to obtain from a vegan diet, and these are essential for healthy development of muscles, skin, and joints.
-There are certain amino acids that are part of the building blocks of life, which are found in these nutrients, and extremely low in vegan diets.
+Animal proteins, elastin, collagen, and keratin are all impossible to obtain from a vegan diet, which are essential for healthy development of muscles, skin, and joints.
+Certain amino acids are part of the building blocks of life, which are found in these nutrients, and extremely low in vegan diets.
 This can lead to disastrous consequences.

 A vegan diet should never be put together by anyone other than a professional veterinary nutritionist.
 An unbalanced diet, can have serious side effects and trigger potentially fatal conditions.

-If you are determined for your dog to be vegan, and you have explored all the alternative food options with your veterinarian, your vet will be able to point you in the direction of a veterinary nutritionist to develop a diet that is suitable for your dog.
-You should never pick and choose vegan ingredients for your dog based on your own knowledge alone, as humans have very different nutritional requirements for dogs.
+If you are determined for your dog’s being vegan and have explored all the alternative food options with your veterinarian, your vet will be able to point you in the direction of a veterinary nutritionist to develop a diet is suitable for your dog.
+You should never pick and choose vegan ingredients for your dog based on your knowledge alone, as humans have very different nutritional requirements for dogs.

 Most vegan diets which have been professionally put together for dogs are made up of rice, lentils and vegetables, as well as amino acid supplements like L-carnitine and taurine, and vitamin and mineral supplements.

 In addition to poor health, diets deficient in taurine can lead to a condition called dilated cardiomyopathy.
-This is when the heart muscle becomes thin and weak, and can no longer pump the blood around the body sufficiently.
+This is when the heart muscle becomes thin and weak and can no longer sufficiently pump the blood around the body.
 While it can cause sudden death, it is more common than dogs with dilated cardiomyopathy suffer a long, protracted disease, which compromises their welfare.

 We all know the benefits of a vegan diet in humans, but are there any benefits to your dog?
 There are some benefits, such as the knowledge that your dog is eating sustainably sourced and ethically produced food, whose production does not contribute to environmental destruction, but in reality, a vegan diet does not have any benefit to your dog’s health, and therefore should be avoided if possible.